edwardgerhold/syntaxjs/README.md

 version ever.
 Last month i ruined the system and have not really searched for the main cause yet.
 Today i suddenly had the feeling to create a repository.
 In reality i celebrated the publication of the latest draft.

+Update: The /test directory will be installed soon.
+I have a couple of files but the main goal is to run "test262.py --command="node syntax0.js" --tests=/test262" On the shell you have to press CTRL-D each Test, coz it´s configured to jump into the shell after executing a file, for development, that i can look into the resulting environment.

 Hope not to annoy you too much with the bugs.